 - (a) The North Carolina Hemp Program Fund is established as a special fund in the Department of Agriculture and Consumer Services.
-The fund shall consist of amounts received from appropriations and any other proceeds from gifts, grants, federal funds, application fees, license fees, and any other funds, both public and private, made available for purposes of this Article.
-Any interest received and accruing from the fund shall be paid into the State's General Fund. - (b) The Fund shall be used by the Commission and the Department for the costs of personnel, program administration, testing, and any other costs incurred in administering this Article, including promotion, marketing, and branding of North Carolina grown and processed hemp."
+The Fund shall consist of amounts received from appropriations and any other proceeds from gifts, grants, federal funds, application fees, license fees, and any other funds, both public and private, made available for purposes of this Article.
+Any interest received and accruing from the Fund shall be paid into the State's General Fund. - (b) The Fund shall be used by the Commission and the Department for the costs of personnel, program administration, testing, and any other costs incurred in administering this Article, including promotion, marketing, and branding of North Carolina grown and processed hemp." - SECTION 2.(a) G.S.
+90-87 reads as rewritten: - "§ 90-87.

-"§ 90-87.
 Definitions.